-Why Do You Breakout Before & During Your Period?
+Why Do We Break Out During Period?

-Progesterone levels rise during the second half of your cycle and this hormonal change has a direct effect on the sebaceous glands which are the oil-producing glands.
+Progesterone levels rise during the second half of your cycle, and this hormonal change has a direct effect on the sebaceous glands, which are the oil-producing glands.

 In this case, it is the male hormone androgen that fluctuates and directly stimulates the sebaceous glands to produce more oil and cause more clogging.

-In this case, it is the male hormone testosterone that fluctuates and directly stimulates the sebaceous glands to produce more oil and cause more clogging.
+In this case, it is the male hormone testosterone which increases by 70% during pregnancy and directly stimulates the sebaceous glands to produce more oil and cause more clogging.

 This is also related to hormones – the hormone cortisol, in particular.

 Cortisol is the body’s stress-reaction hormone that can stimulate the sebaceous glands to produce more oil which then leads to more clogging and acne breakouts.

-But worry not, there are ways to control this and we are slowly getting there.
+But worry not; there are ways to control this, and we are slowly getting there.

 How Do You Know If Your Acne Is Hormonal?